 This gives you complete control over the locations of your primary and any secondary buckets for the region.
 This can be useful when you want to store specific data on specific physical machines or when you need to keep data close to certain hardware elements.

 Fixed partitioning has these requirements and caveats:

 - With fixed partitioning, the region configuration is different between host members.
 Each member identifies the named partitions it hosts, and whether it is hosting the primary copy or a secondary copy.
-You then program fixed partition resolver to return the partition id, so the entry is placed on the right members.
-Only one member can be primary for a particular partition name and that member cannot be the partition’s secondary.
+You then program a fixed-partition resolver to return the partition id, so the entry is placed on the right members.
+Only one member can be primary for a particular partition name, and that member cannot be the partition’s secondary.

 With data colocation, Geode stores entries that are related across multiple data regions in a single member.
 Geode does this by storing all of the regions’ buckets with the same ID together in the same member.
 During rebalancing operations, Geode moves these bucket groups together or not at all.

 So, for example, if you have one region with customer contact information and another region with customer orders, you can use colocation to keep all contact information and all orders for a single customer in a single member.
 This way, any operation done for a single customer uses the cache of only a single member.